rishikeshsreehari/personal-blog/content/now.md

 ### 🔨 What am I Doing?

--  [Currently unemployed](/hire), I’m dedicating most of my time to job applications and exploring freelance opportunities.
+-  [Currently looking for opportunities](/hire), I’m dedicating most of my time to job applications and exploring freelance opportunities.
 - In search of [1000 True Fans](https://kk.org/thetechnium/1000-true-fans/) by curating interesting stories at [10+1 Things](https://newsletter.rishikeshs.com/)!
 - Unnecessarily tweaking and over-engineering this blog!
 You can see the progress [here](/log).